-- In adherence to the policies outlined in Section 8.12, Information Resources Use and Security Policy in the University Handbook of Operating Procedures, and to the U.S. Digital Millennium Copyright Act, The University of Texas at San Antonio reserves the right to terminate computing services of users who repeatedly infringe upon the rights of copyright owners.
+- In adherence to policies outlined in Section 9.11, Use of Copyrighted Materials, in the University Handbook of Operating Procedures, and to the U.S. Digital Millennium Copyright Act, UTSA reserves the right to terminate computing services of users who repeatedly infringe upon the rights of copyright owners.

 Have a question?

 Contact the Library Collections & Curriculum Support Department at (210) 458-4575 or email@example.com.